-In the Land of Lincoln, begins the path of the Mother Road near the shore of Lake Michigan.
-Connecting the Midwest with the golden state of California, the road from Chicago originally followed State Route 4 from Chicago to East St. Louis.
-This original piece of gravel road was built before Route 66 even existed and was first called the Pontiac Trail in 1915.
-In 1918, Illinois began to pave the road and by the time Route 66 was instituted it was entirely paved.
+Route 66 in Illinois begins near the shore of Lake Michigan, in Chicago.
+Connecting the Midwest with the golden state of California, the road from Chicago initially followed State Route 4 from Chicago to East St. Louis.
+This original gravel road was built before Route 66 even existed and was first called the Pontiac Trail in 1915.
+In 1918, Illinois began to pave the road, and by the time Route 66 was instituted, it was entirely paved.
 This piece of the Mother Road was the first fully paved highway in Illinois and was quickly recognized as the shortest distance between Chicago and St. Louis.
-By 1927, the Route 66 signs were visible all along the Illinois route.
+By 1927, Route 66 signs were visible all along the Illinois route.

 Route 66 through Illinois provides everything from culture and sophistication, to winding roads with seemingly endless rows of corn, to small towns with numerous vintage gas stations, motor courts, and cafes.

-The vintage highway generally follows Interstate-55 all the way to St. Louis, Missouri, criss-crossing the interstate, and meandering into the many small towns along the route.
-The State of Illinois has done a very good job of posting Route 66 with clearly marked signs, directing travelers when the road turns in the small towns and country roads.
+The vintage highway generally follows Interstate-55 to St. Louis, Missouri, crisscrossing the interstate and meandering into the many small towns along the route.
+The State of Illinois has done a good job of posting Route 66 with clearly marked signs, directing travelers when the road turns in the small towns and country roads.
 Many of the signs include both the new and old alignments.
 You will notice along your journey several sections where traces of no longer travelable old alignments appear on either side of the interstate.
-In other places, there are portions of the original road that are gravel, but are still passable.
+In other places, there are portions of the original road that are gravel but are still passable.

-Begin your journey of the Mother Road at Jackson Boulevard and Michigan Avenue in Chicago and see the many historic sites of this major municipality.
-Like many large cities along Route 66, urbanization has taken over and you will have to search hard for vintage icons of era.
-On your way out of Chicago you will pass through the suburb of Cicero, once a stand alone town outside of Chicago that was riddled with tunnels and hidey holes utilized by Al Capone and his gang of bootleggers.
+Begin your journey of the Mother Road at Jackson Boulevard and Michigan Avenue in Chicago and see the many historic sites of this principal municipality.
+Like many large cities along Route 66, urbanization has taken over, and you will have to search hard for vintage icons of the era.
+On your way out of Chicago, you will pass through the suburb of Cicero, once a stand-alone town outside of the city that was riddled with tunnels and hidey holes utilized by Al Capone and his gang of bootleggers.

-Further down the road at Bloomington, you can still see the Cotton’s Village Inn and some 15 miles beyond is the ghost town of Funks Grove where maple sirip (yes “sirip”) has been made since 1881.
-Here, you can also see an ancient general store and an old train depot.
-At nearby McLean, you will find the Dixie Truckers Home, the first truck stop in the United States founded in 1928, and further along at Atlanta, a large “muffler man” holding a giant hotdog.
+Further down the road at Bloomington, you can still see the Cotton’s Village Inn, and some 15 miles beyond is the ghost town of Funks Grove, where maple sirip (yes “sirip”) has been made since 1881.
+Here, you can also see an old general store and an old train depot.
+Near McLean, you will find the Dixie Truckers Home, the first truck stop in the United States founded in 1928, and further along at Atlanta, a large “muffler man” holding a giant hotdog.

-Lincoln is home to the old Mill Restaurant, that started business in 1931, serving its famous schnitzel to the many travelers of Route 66.
-Long closed, this old building is a sight to see, as well as many other historic places where Abraham Lincoln once walked.
+Lincoln is home to the old Mill Restaurant that started business in 1931, serving its famous schnitzel to the many travelers of Route 66.
+Long closed, this old building is a sight to see and many other historic places where Abraham Lincoln once walked.

-From Springfield, there are two alignments which are still intact today.
-The post-1930’s four lane alignment zigs and zags over and under I-55, passing through the small towns of Glenarm, Divernon, Farmersville, and Litchfield, a Route 66 enthusiast’s dream.
-Litchfield provides a number of great photo opportunities with an obvious focus on the Mother Road.
+From Springfield, two alignments are still intact today.
+The post-1930’s four-lane alignment zigs and zags over and under I-55, passing through the small towns of Glenarm, Divernon, Farmersville, and Litchfield, a Route 66 enthusiast’s dream.
+Litchfield provides several great photo opportunities with an obvious focus on the Mother Road.
 Check out the Ariston Café, in business for years and still kickin’.
-The older pre-1930 two lane alignment resides to the west of I-55, traveling through Chatham, Auburn, Virden, Carlinville, and numerous other small towns before the two alignments rejoin south of Staunton.
-Both paths provide a number of vintage peeks at the Mother Road.
+The older pre-1930 two-lane alignment resides to the west of I-55, traveling through Chatham, Auburn, Virden, Carlinville, and numerous other small towns before the two alignments rejoin south of Staunton.
+Both paths provide several vintage peeks at the Mother Road.